rhobs/configuration/tests/ci/README.md

 - [ci_test.sh](https://github.com/rhobs/configuration/blob/main/tests/ci/ci_test.sh) takes care of deploying the manifests and running tests
 ### Limitations
 - Since some template parameters are overriden in order to make deployment smooth on CI, so sanity of those paramters are not done.
 For e.g defining 4Gi in cpu request and "4" memory request.
+- CI doesn't deploy the Loki operator for meta-monitoring templates.
+It deploys the necessary CRDs like Lokistack and then apply the template to verify syntactic errors.